 The X-Bionic Energy Accumulator V2.1 is a fantastic baselayer.
 And given the price, that's exactly what you should expect.
 You won't be disappointed, though, this one really delivers.
 It's among the very best winter baselayers we've tried, even if it does make some of us want to sing "I'll see you sometime later/When I'm through with my accumulator."

 Rapha has a wide range of base layers from lightweight summer numbers to deep-winter Merino mix undershirts with windproof fronting to fight the chill.
-Their lightweight Merino base layer is a longstanding favourite, while the Winter Base Layer is a toasty merino offering with a unique design that'll help to keep you cosy.
+Their lightweight Merino mesh base layer is a longstanding favourite, while the regular Merino and Deep Winter Base Layers are a toasty items that'll help to keep you cosy.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.